SimonJMurphy/smurfmeister.github.com/eclectic/Running-times.markdown

 <p><strong>Fig. 1</strong>: Distribution of film running times, shortest to the left, showing clear positive skew and a peak at 100-110 minutes.</p>

-I hope this will inspire you all to adopt your own organisational paradigm.<br>
+I hope this will inspire you all to adopt your own organisational paradigm.

 p.s.
 Be <em>very</em> careful when deciding to rearrange someone else's collection without permission, for three non-exhaustive reasons:

 * There may be an existing organisational paradigm you are not aware of.